Blizzard now admits Overwatch is a possibility for Nintendo Switch

 That's much more promising than the comments that Overwatch director Jeff Kaplan gave gamers last year.
 "I think the problem is, we've really targeted our min spec in a way that we would have to revisit performance and how to get on that platform," he told Express Online, adding that "it's already challenging right now maintaining three platforms and patching simultaneously, which is something that we've finally been able to achieve."

-Also: "There are challenges in running on the platforms that we're not already on, otherwise we would probably already be on some of those other platforms," Overwatch senior producer Matthew Hawley told GameSpot this May.
+Also: "There are challenges in running on the platforms that we're not already on, otherwise we would probably already be on some of those other platforms," Overwatch Senior Producer Matthew Hawley told GameSpot in May.

-In an AMA (Ask me anything) on Reddit a year ago, Kaplan did express interest in potentially working on Switch.
+In an AMA (Ask me anything) on Reddit a year ago, Kaplan did express interest in potentially working on Switch games.
 "I'm loving the Switch!
 My second favorite gaming platform of all time is the 3DS.
 Getting [Overwatch] on the Switch is very challenging for us.
-But we're always open minded about exploring possible platforms."
+But we're always open-minded about exploring possible platforms."

 Diablo III for Switch was announced this week, and a Kotaku article details how the port took nine months to create.